JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ```
 {id="immutable-java"}

-If you write the last two pieces of code in IntelliJ IDEA, the IDE will warn you that you’re trying to modify an immutable object.
+If you write the last two pieces of code in IntelliJ IDEA, the IDE will warn you that you're trying to modify an immutable object.
 This code will compile and fail in runtime with `UnsupportedOperationException`.
-You can’t say if a collection is mutable
+You can't say if a collection is mutable
 looking at its type.

 Apart from Java, in Kotlin, you explicitly declare mutable or read-only collections depending on your needs.
-If you try to modify a read-only collection, the code won’t compile:
+If you try to modify a read-only collection, the code won't compile:

 ```kotlin
 // Kotlin